bym-refitted/backyard-monsters-refitted/SECURITY.md

 - bymrefitted.com and the game/API server
 - The Tauri launcher
-- The Flash client where a flaw affects other players or server integrity (auth bypass, account takeover, resource duplication, injection, RCE)
+- The Flash client where a flaw affects other players or server integrity (auth bypass, account takeover, injection, RCE)

 <br>